 GrantWatch ID#: 179968

-To request a grant, your organization must be a recognized as a federally tax-exempt section 501(c)(3) charitable organization, an accredited school, or a public/governmental agency located in the states of Illinois, Iowa or Oklahoma.
-Note: a public agency is an organization established and primarily funded by a unit of government.
+To request a grant, your organization must be a recognized as a federally tax-exempt section 501(c)(3) charitable organization, an accredited school, or a public/governmental agency located in the states of Illinois, Colorado, Iowa or Oklahoma.
 Examples could include a public school, public library, local public health department or state governmental agency.
 Note that TCI does not fund organizations with a pending 501(c)(3) status.

 Telligen Community Initiative grants are typically not available to or for the following: